francescoo22/masters-thesis/chapters/7-Conclusion.typ

 === Checking Annotations

 This work presents a uniqueness system and shows how it can be used to verify Kotlin code by encoding it into Viper.
-Currently, the plugin assumes that any annotated Kotlin program is well-typed according to the typing rules presented in @cap:annotation-system.
+Currently, SnaKt assumes that any annotated Kotlin program is well-typed according to the typing rules presented in @cap:annotation-system.

 To improve the system, a static checker is under development.
 This checker will use Kotlin's control flow graph to ensure that the annotations satisfy the typing rules of the uniqueness system.
-By integrating this static analysis, the formal verification plugin will start to encode Kotlin into Viper only if the program is well-typed, reducing the need for manual validation and increasing the reliability of the verification process.
+By integrating this static analysis, SnaKt will start to encode Kotlin into Viper only if the program is well-typed, reducing the need for manual validation and increasing the reliability of the verification process.

 === Proving the Soundness of the Annotation System